 The Art of Feng Shui

-'Every change in your house, however subtle, will also mean a change within yourself!' - Nina Elshof
+'Every change in your home, no matter how subtle, brings about a change in yourself.' - Nina Elshof

 Conceptual Feng Shui

 So what if you feel restless and discomfort in your home?
 Why do you feel this way and where does it come from?

 Feng Shui is a means to help you understand and give words to these feelings.